 Psalm 105:12-41 recounts the history of the Israelites and details the ways God provided for them and guided them out of Egypt, through the wilderness, and to the promised land.
-Therefore, the psalmist stressed that the Lord "remembered" His covenant with Abraham.
+Therefore, the psalmist stressed that the Lord remembered His covenant with Abraham.
+This means that God was faithful to do everything He promised Abraham He would do.

-God protected their forefathers in foreign lands (vv.
+God had protected their forefathers in foreign lands (vv.
 12-15).
-He used a famine to lead Jacob's family to Egypt.
-He raised up Joseph to become a ruler in Egypt and a savior to his people (vv.
+He used a famine to ultimately lead Jacob's family to Egypt.
+God had raised up Joseph to become a ruler in Egypt and a savior to his people (vv.
 16-23).
-The Lord "made his people very fruitful," and they multiplied, causing the Egyptians to turn against them (vv.
+Next, the Lord "made his people very fruitful," and they multiplied, causing the Egyptians to turn against them (vv.
 24-25).
-He sent Moses and Aaron to deliver them and bring Israel out of Egypt (vv.
+Nevertheless, God sent Moses and Aaron to deliver them from their oppressors and bring Israel out of Egypt through wondrous deeds (vv.
 26-38).
-The Lord led them and provided for them through the wilderness to the promised land.
+After that, the Lord led them and provided for them through the wilderness to the promised land.
 Therefore, as they entered Canaan, the people rejoiced because the Lord was faithful.
 They inherited from Him what other peoples had worked for-cities and houses they did not build, cisterns they did not dig, and lush vineyards and olive groves they did not plant (Deut.
 6:10-11).

 The psalmist concluded with two important declarations.
-First, everything God did for Israel was so they would keep His statutes and obey His instructions.
-God expected them to be faithful to Him.
-Second, the final word is the plural imperative exhorting the people to praise the Lord, "Hallelujah!"
-The term also can be rendered "praise the LORD" in the Hebrew language.
+First, everything God did for Israel was so that they would keep his statutes and obey his instructions.
+In response to His faithfulness to them, God expected them to be faithful to Him.
+Second, the final word is the plural imperative exhorting the people to praise the Lord, Hallelujah!
 How could they not, given the faithfulness of their Lord to them?